Frc-dev/FrcBot/README.md

 This is a bot you can either download the source code and run yourself with python localClient.py or sending a DM to Frc in osu!

+The cool thing is this bot uses the v2 api so it will read your lazer plays and take them into account for recommendation + it will provide lazer pp values

 Features:

 !r > Will recommend you a map based on your top plays